Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/3-run-container.md

 1. TODO: Use `wget` (?) to place a test call to the container instance.

 The container is running and accepting calls via HTTP.
-The next step is to build an app submits text typed by users to the container to score the text for sentiment.
+The next step is to build an app that submits text typed by the user to the container to score the text for sentiment.